4 Things You Should Know – From a Middle School Teacher

 I’m in the middle of my 26th year of teaching 8th-grade reading and writing.
 Believe it or not, I honestly love teaching 14-year olds.
 And I’m super blessed because a ridiculously high number of my colleagues also genuinely enjoy the challenges of teaching middle-school to on-the-cusp teens.
-Right now, we teachers are (getting) revved up to make this next semester another fabulous term of learning and growth for your kids.
-Even though it’s Christmas break, we’re still excited to start anew with your kids in January.
+Teachers are always revved up to make each semester another fabulous term of learning and growth for your kids.

-We know we can’t do it alone.
-As we head back to school in January, here are the top ways we need moms to help us help your kids.
+And we know we can’t do it alone.
+Here are the top ways we need moms to help us help your kids.

 (Disclaimer: The unabridged list contains 112 bullet points.
 I’ve seriously culled it for your busy schedules.
 You’re welcome.)